Bank of America : Form of prospectus filed in connection with primary offering of securities on a delayed basis | MarketScreener

 Automatic Call:

-greater than or equal to its Starting Value on any Observation occurring in March, June, September and December of
+greater than or equal to its Starting Value on any Observation Date commencing on or after the Observation Date

 PS-3